Bulaq Press: History

 The process began in 1815 when Muhammad Ali Pasha, four years into his reign over Egypt, sent a mission to Milan to learn the craft of printing and type-founding, as well as purchase printing presses.

-The Amiri Press was established in 1820 and opened officially in the Bulaq neighborhood of Cairo during the reign of Muhammad Ali Pasha in 1821.
-It published its first book in 1822: an Arabic-Italian dictionary prepared by the Syrian priest Anton Zakhūr Rafa'il.
+The Amiri Press was established in 1820 and opened officially in the Bulaq neighborhood of Cairo in 1821.
+It published its first book in 1822: an Arabic–Italian dictionary prepared by the Syrian priest Anton Zakhūr Rafa'il.

 In the beginning, the press published military books for the Egyptian army, but it soon developed and started to print literary books, science books, and textbooks.
 It was also Cairo's most active and important Turkish-language press.

 Jurnal al-Khidiw, first published 1821–1822, was the first printed Arabic periodical:The Jurnal, a bilingual Turkish-Arabic bulletin, was little more than a domestic circular intended for official consumption.
-With as run as small as 100 copies, it was designed for no other purpose than to keep the vali himself and his chief aides informed of state affairs.
+With a run as small as 100 copies, it was designed for no other purpose than to keep the vali himself and his chief aides informed of state affairs.
 Handwritten at first, it was subsequently printed lithographically, appearing irregularly for a while before it became a weekly and later a daily publication.The Jurnal was succeeded by Al-Waqa'i' al-Misriyya, first published December 3, 1828, with a run of about 600 copies.
 It was not sold to the public, but rather printed irregularly and distributed to a chosen state elite.

-In the Tanzimat period (1839-1876), the Bulaq Press helped circulate the "unprecedented" volume of Islamic literature that was being translated into Ottoman Turkish.
+In the Tanzimat period (1839–1876), the Bulaq Press helped circulate the "unprecedented" volume of Islamic literature that was being translated into Ottoman Turkish.